Course Outline

 Day 2: Project Work and Emotional Management

-4. Project Work - Managing Collaboration
+4. Project Work - Managing Cooperation

 - The role of communication in project work.